-Bruce Springsteen Joins Joe Grushecky on Anti-Trump Anthem
+Bruce Springsteen Joins Joe Grushecky in Anti-Trump Anthem

-Bruce Springsteen has teamed up with his erstwhile collaborator Joe Guschecky on a protest anthem called "That's What Makes Us Great."
+Bruce Springsteen has teamed up with his erstwhile collaborator Joe Gruschecky on a protest anthem called "That's What Makes Us Great."

-Pittsburgh rocker Guschecky wrote the song around the time President Trump took office in January, the Pittsburg Post-Gazette reports.
+Pittsburgh rocker Grushecky wrote the song around the time President Trump took office in January, the Pittsburg Post-Gazette reports.
 In Springsteen's verse on the track, the New Jersey musician challenges: "don’t you brag to me that you never read a book/I never put my faith in a con man and his crooks."

 Springsteen's songs have often depicted the drudgery and beauty of life in the American Rust Belt, an area that proved pivotal to Trump's 2016 presidential election victory.
 In January, Springsteen called Trump's immigration order “anti-Democratic and fundamentally un-American.”